 Second, for pairwise and listwise ranking under the multinomial logit (MNL) model, we derive a model-specific lower bound, which is \textit{tight} (up to constant factors) under some mild conditions, and shows that in the worst case, the listwise lower bound is no lower than the pairwise one.

-Third, we propose a pairwise ranking algorithm that requires no prior information and minimal assumptions on the instances, and its sample-complexity upper bound {\em matches} the lower bounds proved in this paper under SST and some mild conditions, implying that both upper and lower bounds are optimal.
-To our knowledge, this paper is the first to establish {\em tight} sample complexity upper and lower bounds for exact ranking without prior knowledge under SST.
+Third, we propose a pairwise ranking algorithm that requires no prior information and minimal assumptions on the instances, and its sample-complexity upper bound {\em matches} the lower bounds proved in this paper under the SST condition and some mild conditions, implying that both upper and lower bounds are optimal.